-Paulette Clancy, head of the Department of Chemical and Biomolecular Engineering, is known for her work in computational materials processing.
-She is the associate director of the Johns Hopkins Center for Integrated Structure-Mechanical Modeling and Simulation (CISMMS) and a fellow of the Hopkins Extreme Materials Institute (HEMI).
+Paulette Clancy, the Edward J. Schaefer Professor in Engineering, is known for her work in computational materials processing.
+She is the director of research for the AI-X Foundry, associate director of the Johns Hopkins Center for Integrated Structure-Mechanical Modeling and Simulation (CISMMS), and a fellow of the Hopkins Extreme Materials Institute (HEMI).

 Current projects include developing new Bayesian optimization methods to encode intuition, modeling woven materials, creating close-to-perfect quantum dots, and discovering polymorphs of electronic materials for shape memory applications.